aniket-04/asset-scanner/README.md

 # 📦 `asset-scanner`

-A powerful CLI tool to scan and analyze all image assets in your project.
+A powerful Fast and Lightweight CLI tool to scan and analyze all image assets in your project.
 Easily filter by size, type, and location.
 Generate reports with just one command.

 ---